 What's it like being a student in Bradford?

 Living on campus

-Your child is guaranteed a place in our award-winning on-campus accommodation, The Green.
+If applicants are offered a place here at Bradford, they are guaranteed a room in our award-winning on-campus accommodation, The Green.
 This modern student village is just a few minutes away from the lecture theatres, the library, support services and the Students' Union.

 Students living at The Green are looked after by a team of resident wardens who will be on hand to provide advice and information to help them settle into university life.
 Our security team are onsite at The Green from 19:00-07:00 Monday to Friday and throughout the weekend, and conduct regular patrols.
 There is also CCTV on the site.